marcorossi10/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

 I created my data set by starting with the provided data and evaluating the results.
 With this set of data the car was performing already pretty good except for tight curves.
-So, as already explained in the previous section I augmented the starting data with new data on these challenging curves.
+So, as already explained in the previous section, I augmented the starting data with new data on these challenging curves.
 The following picture shows the starting point of such manoeuvre: the data acquisition was started from that moment and stopped only once the car got to the center of the road in a smooth way.

 ![alt text][image1]